 a. for many of us, this is a very active role – doing, doing, doing for others OR using others to motive our actions.

 b. for some ACoAs, who seem to do nothing for others – this role is passive.
-It’s ‘taking care of’ the family by asking for little, not trying for anything, not risking, not being a bother… obeying “Don’t Need” rule.
+It’s ‘taking care of’ the family by asking for little, not trying for anything, not risking, not being a bother… obeying “Don’t Need”, a toxic rule.

 ➼ The unspoken hope is that if we do a good enough job of rescuing (fixing them), they will, in turn, be able to take care of us.
 THIS NEVER WORKS.